TomRob08/C2-Coding-Minds/Homework/Homework-2.md

 - Withdraw: Prompts the user to enter an amount to withdraw and subtracts it from the balance.
 - Quit: Exits the program.

 The user should be able to perform multiple operations until they choose to quit the program.
-Make sure any number entered by a user isn't negative.
+Make sure negative numbers aren't accepted when depositing/withdrawing funds.